substack/level-forks/readme.markdown

 # level-forks

-create a forking cascade of leveldb namespaces
+create a forking graph of cascading leveldb namespaces

 # example